-Heterogenous multiprocessor systems on a chip are increasingly being used for realtime processing, achieving high performance, lowering cost, and to increase energy efficiency in industrial applications in recent years.
+Heterogeneous multiprocessor systems on a chip are increasingly being used for real-time processing in recent years.
+They help to achieve high performance, lower the cost, and increase the energy efficiency in industrial applications.
 In particular, the use of many different integrated processors running different operating systems poses multiple challenges.
 The heterogeneous AMP architecture has several drawbacks.

-- Figure 17.
-Drawbacks of using Heterogeneous AMP Software - 1.
-No unified SW release - a.
+- 1. No unified SW release - a.
 Linux BSP focuses on Cortex-A core. - b.
 MCUX-SDK focuses on Cortex-M core. - 2.
 No common way to communicate between OS. - 3.
 No way to share limited hardware resource between OS. - 4.
 How to share network device to cross different OS? - a.
 No unified way to assign and manage hardware resource across multiple operating systems. - b.
 How to assign memory to a different OS on a different core? - c.
 How to assign peripheral devices to a different OS? - d.
 How to set clock pin mux to support the assignment?